Tunnel deployment instructions

 -

-In AWS portal navigate to EC2 -> Instances under our AWS production account and under the customer's region, and select the tunnel proxy EC2 instance by its name.
-Note down the instances private DNS name
+- AWS: in AWS console go to EC2 -> Instances (under production account and customer's region), select the tunnel proxy instance by name, and copy its private DNS name

 -